justinphilpott/bookwhen-client/README.md

 Services for the other models in the API are in the pipeline.

 N.B.
-This library is still a pre-1.0.0 WIP, please use accordingly!
+This library is still a pre-1.0.0 WIP, please use accordingly, and pls make issues for any bugs!

 ## Configuration